 Reason 3: Lease Classification

 This one isn’t an issue for those reporting under IASB or GASB, but for those reporting under FASB ASC 842, it is enormous.
 For each lease, you’ll need to decide based on a number of factors whether it should be reported as an Operating or a Financing type lease.
 More than a dozen bits of information are necessary to make the right choice.
-Excel can’t help you do that, but lease accounting software with FASB reporting capabilities can.
-The best solutions make a recommendation based on all of the data about the lease, but let authorized users override it if they have cause to do so.
+Excel can’t help you do that, but lease software with FASB reporting capabilities can.
+The best lease administration software solutions make a recommendation based on all of the data about the lease, but let authorized users override it if they have cause to do so.

 Reason 4: General Ledger Integration